tireland1985/personal-website/README.md

 Click [here](https://timireland.uk) to view the current/ original version.<br />
 Click [here](https://dev.timireland.uk) for this version. this is updated infrequently and only where testing in a live environment is beneficial<br />
 ## Known Issues:
-CV: Skills list unresponsive on mobile.
+CV: Skills list unresponsive on mobile (JavaScript version as used in original/current live site).
 ### Tech:
 [Materialize Framework](https://materializecss.com)<br />
 JavaScript<br />
+jQuery
 PHP<br />